Beaded Hair Extensions Installation10

 +++ Please note that I don’t use Bohyme hair anymore due to the quality not holding up to my standards.
-I have used Laced Hair and completely stand behind it and it’s quality.
-If you have any questions please feel free to comment or email me! +++
+I have used Laced Hair and completely stand behind it and it’s quality for brunettes.
+(Blonde hair is totally different and different brands work differently with blondes) If you have any questions please feel free to comment or email me! +++

 I think we all know by now that I am very open about having hair extensions.
 I love my hair, but I am the first to say that it isn’t real.
 I have had hair extensions for about 5 years now and I will honestly tell you that they are the best thing that I have done for myself.
 They are a little high maintenance to take care of, but they make my mornings really low maintenance.
 They hold a curl for days, let me have a big fat pony tail that makes it appear I have put a lot of effort into my hair when I haven’t, and make me feel really good about myself.
 I have tried a ton of different extension brands, installation methods, how I take care of them, etc. I have found the best of the best after trying different things for 5 years and I am so excited to share those beaded hair extensions with you!

 Here is my natural hair before and after.
 My natural hair is really thin.
 Like I can use braces elastics to hold it in a pony tail thin.
 It doesn’t hold a curl ever so I damage it a lot when I don’t have beaded hair extensions in because I have to put heat on it all the time.
 It is really lifeless and doesn’t have any body.
 I wish I was blessed with good hair, but I wasn’t so at least I can buy it ha.